carbon-language/carbon-lang/docs/project/goals.md

 one not spent understanding the _problem_.

-While the source code of our software may be read far more often by machines, humans are the most expensive readers (and writers) of software.
+While the source code of our software may be read far more often by machines, humans are the most expensive readers and writers of software.
 As a consequence, we need to optimize for human reading, understanding, and writing of software, in that order.

 **Excellent ergonomics.** Human capabilities and limitations in the domains of perception, memory, reasoning, and decision-making affect interactions between humans and systems.
 Ergonomic language design takes human factors into account to increase productivity and comfort, reduces errors and fatigue, making Carbon more suitable for humans to use.
 We can also say that ergonomic designs are accessible to humans.
-“Readability” is a related, but a more focused concept, connected to only the process of reading code.
-“Ergonomics” covers all activities where humans interact with Carbon: reading, writing, designing, discussing, reviewing, and refactoring code, as well as learning and teaching Carbon.
+"Readability" is a related, but a more focused concept, connected to only the process of reading code.
+"Ergonomics" covers all activities where humans interact with Carbon: reading, writing, designing, discussing, reviewing, and refactoring code, as well as learning and teaching Carbon.
 A few examples: